 The bucket was on the move

-Comprising 1,392 images, this first Wunderwall was exhibited as part of Salad Days, the concluding exhibition for the the National Art School’s inaugural artist-in-residence program commenced in 2007.
+Comprising 1,392 images, this was the first Wunderwall.
+It was exhibited as part of Salad Days, the concluding exhibition for the National Art School’s inaugural artist-in-residence program commenced in 2007.
 I was one of four artists selected for the year-long residency with teaching responsibilities.

 It symbolises some of the key concerns in Wunderwalls more generally: the effect of humanity’s fleeting desires on nature and wildlife and the build-up of detritus.
 Wunderwall’s are also about memories and personal experiences, some shared.
 Wunderwalls are a sort of collective portrait of society.
 In them we can all see ourselves as we meander from image to image following threads and uncovering unexpected links.